zhaoyutong43210/CBCT_Scatter_CCMB/example_data/README.md

 It's easy to compare the result of these two code, usually, you should be comfort using the mexReadXim function.

+The projections of the X-ray fluence for a typical paitent:
 ![X-ray Fluence Example](./Projection_fluence.gif)

+The attenuation of the X-ray fluence for a typical paitent:
 ![X-ray HU Example](./Projection_HU.gif)